Tori no Ichi (The Festival of the Rooster)

 A number of Shinto shrines around the country hold a lively "festival of the rooster" in November.
-These festivals, which last throughout the night, are held on the days of the rooster in November.
+These festivals, which last throughout the night, are held on the “days of the rooster” in November.

-The purpose of these festivals, which have been held since the Edo period (1603-1867), is to pray for abundant harvests and prosperous sales.
+The purpose of these festivals, which have been held since the Edo period (1603-1868), is to pray for abundant harvests and prosperous sales.
 People also come to buy colorfully decorated kumade, or rakes, from the many vendors who set up stalls in and around the shrine.
 The biggest festival is held at the Otori Shrine in Asakusa, Tokyo, where some 200 stalls are set up and attracts tens of thousands of visitors every year.

 Why are rakes sold on this day?
-They are used to "rake in" good fortune.
-The kumade come in a variety of sizes and are decorated with such good-luck items as masks, replicas of gold coins, and miniature treasure ships and chests.
+They are thought to "rake in" good fortune.
+The kumade come in a variety of sizes and are decorated with such good-luck items as traditional masks, replicas of gold coins, and miniature treasure ships and chests.
 Some shop owners pray for greater prosperity by buying a slightly bigger kumade each year.
 Some shops with a long history have a kumade-buying tradition that goes back many generations.